olivierlambert/talks/LCon15/talk.md

 * Docker has a great API
 * "Bridges" started to appear recently (e.g: XenServer plugin connected to Docker API)
-* Just need some lego works
+* Just need some lego works and imagination

 .center[![](assets/legos.jpg)]